ankit-kr27/Pomodoro-App/README.md

 - User-friendly Interface: The app provides a clean and intuitive interface for a seamless user experience.
 - Timer Countdown: The app displays a countdown timer during both work and break sessions, keeping you aware of the remaining time.
 - Start, Pause, and Reset: Control the timer with convenient buttons to start, pause, and reset the current session.
-- Progress Tracking: Keep track of the number of completed work sessions, allowing you to monitor your productivity.

 ## Usage